 Our eyes are often the first thing a person notices about us, and for those of us who have mild to severe under-eye bags, that first glance can make us appear tired, haggard, or older than we really are.
 Under-eye bags can have a variety of causes, and can look different depending on the natural aging process, genetics, and bone structure of each individual.
 Though many eye creams, concealers and other products claim to help with under-eye bags, few are able to completely revitalize the eye area, which can leave patients feeling frustrated.

 Thankfully, when it comes to under-eye bag treatment, board-certified dermatologist Dr. Michele Green in NYC is here to help.
-Dr. Green is a an expert in cosmetic dermatology, injecting the tear trough with under eye fillers such as Restylane and Juvederm, treating dark circles with chemical peels, laser resurfacing procedures, Thermage skin tightening, and other non-invasive procedures.
+Dr. Green is a an expert in cosmetic dermatology, rejuvenating the under eye area with dermal fillers such as Restylane and Juvederm, minimizing dark circles with Mesopeels and chemical peels, laser resurfacing procedures and reducing periocular wrinkles with Botox injections, eMatrix laser, and Thermage skin tightening laser.
 Dr. Green’s MGSKINLAB’s line of products contains some of the best skin care ingredients to improve both facial pigmentation and under-eye-circles.

-With a complete understanding of the aging process and a conservative nonsurgical approach to facial and under-eye rejuvenation, Dr. Green has been consistently voted one of the best cosmetic doctors in New York.
-With the most cutting edge lasers and treatment modalities, Dr. Green will help treat fine lines, remove unwanted pigmented, and increase collagen production and skin elasticity without surgical intervention.
+With a complete understanding of the aging process and a conservative nonsurgical approach to facial and under-eye rejuvenation, Dr. Green has been consistently voted one of the best cosmetic doctors in New York City by New York Magazine, Castle Connolly, the New York Times and Super Doctors.
+With over 25 years of experience in cosmetic dermatology and the most cutting edge lasers and treatment modalities, Dr. Green will help remove fine lines, erase unwanted pigmentation and dark circles, increase collagen production and skin elasticity without surgical intervention.

 What do under-eye bags look like?